Cosmic Duets I. High-spatial resolution spectroscopy of dual and lensed AGN with MUSE-NFM: Introduction

 Beyond their role in probing lens galaxies and cosmology, strongly lensed AGN are also powerful tools to study the quasars themselves.
 The magnification and amplification produced by lensing acts as a natural "boost" of the AGN signal, allowing detailed studies of high-redshift quasars that would otherwise be too faint to observe.
 Lensing can also induce microlensing variability, which probes the internal structure of the AGN, including the accretion disk and broad-line region \citep[e.g.,][]{Sluse12,Mediavilla21}.
 By combining lens modeling with high-resolution imaging and spectroscopy, lensed AGN provide a unique laboratory to investigate the physical properties of quasars across cosmic time.

 Several large surveys have systematically targeted lensed AGN to build statistical samples, providing insights into both lens galaxies and background quasars.
-The Sloan Digital Sky Survey Quasar Lens Search (SQLS; \citealt{Inada05, Inada12}) identified 26 lensed quasars in the redshift range $0.6<z<2.2$, with image separations between 1 and 20$''$, enabling statistical studies of lensing configurations, cosmology, and galaxy evolution.
-The Sloan Lens ACS Survey (SLACS; \citealt{Bolton08}) used spectroscopic selection from SDSS to find 131 strong galaxy-galaxy lenses at $z\sim0.05$–0.5, providing detailed constraints on the mass, light, and kinematics of massive early-type galaxies.
-The SL2S survey \citep{Sonnenfeld13, Sonnenfeld15} and the COSMOS HST survey \citep{Faure08} identified tens of strong lens candidates, allowing the study of stellar-to-dark matter fractions, radial mass profiles, and magnification properties in a larger, but still moderate, redshift range.
-The Grism Lens-Amplified Survey from Space (GLASS; \citealt{treu15}) extended lens spectroscopy to cluster fields at $z\sim0.3$–0.7, delivering near-IR spectra and emission-line redshifts for both lenses and background sources, with a focus on faint systems.
+The Sloan Digital Sky Survey (SDSS) Quasar Lens Search (\citealt{Inada05, Inada12}) produced a total of about 62 strongly lensed quasars in the SDSS Data Release 7 (DR7) quasar catalog, 26 in the well-defined statistical sample, and 36 additional lenses identified with various techniques, providing one of the largest homogeneous samples for statistical studies of strong lensing.
+The Sloan Lens ACS Survey (\citealt{Bolton08}) used spectroscopic selection from SDSS to find 131 strong galaxy-galaxy lenses at $z\sim0.05$–0.5, providing detailed constraints on the mass, light, and kinematics of massive early-type galaxies.
+The SL2S survey \citep{Sonnenfeld13, Sonnenfeld15} and the COSMOS HST survey \citep{Faure08} identified tens of strong lens candidates, allowing the study of stellar-to-dark matter fractions, radial mass profiles, and magnification properties in a larger but still moderate redshift range.
+The Grism Lens-Amplified Survey from Space (\citealt{treu15}) extended lens spectroscopy to cluster fields at $z\sim0.3$–0.7, delivering near-IR spectra and emission-line redshifts for both lenses and background sources, with a focus on faint systems.

-While these surveys provide valuable statistical samples, they typically target lenses with image separations $\geq1''$ and redshifts below 2, limiting the study of very compact and higher-redshift systems.
-In contrast, the GMP method \citep{Mannucci22} identifies sub-arcsec multiple AGN candidates, including some of the most tightly separated lensed systems known, with QSO redshifts in the range $0.5<z<3.5$ and projected separations between 0.15$''$ and 0.8$''$.
-These compact lenses enable follow-up observations with high-resolution imaging and spectroscopy, making it possible to extend detailed analyses to a population of lensed AGN previously inaccessible to systematic statistical studies, and to probe both lens-galaxy structure and AGN properties.
-Moreover, our technique targets Einstein radii smaller than the effective radius of lens galaxies, allowing us to study their internal regions even at high redshift (\cite{Sonnenfeld19}, D'Amato+26 (subm.)).
+While these surveys provide valuable statistical samples, they typically target lenses with image separations $\geq1''$ and redshifts below two, limiting the study of very compact and higher-redshift systems.
+In contrast, the GMP method \citep{Mannucci22} identifies subarcsec multiple AGN candidates, including some of the most tightly separated lensed systems known, with quasar (QSO) redshifts in the range $0.5<z<3.5$ and projected separations between 0.15$''$ and 0.8$''$.
+These compact lenses enable high-resolution imaging and spectroscopic follow-up, allowing us to extend detailed analyses to a population of lensed AGN previously inaccessible to systematic statistical studies, while simultaneously probing both the structure of the lens galaxy and the properties of the AGN.
+Moreover, our technique targets Einstein radii smaller than the effective radius of the lens galaxies, enabling us to probe their inner regions even at high redshift \citep{Sonnenfeld19,DAmato26_quad}.